mreider/agilemarkdown/README.md

 # agilemarkdown
-A framework for managing a backlog using Git, Markdown, and YAML
+A framework for managing backlogs using git and markdown

+## Documentation

+Read the docs at [http://agilemarkdown.com](http://agilemarkdown.com)

 ## Installing